jalvarezga/jalvarezga.github.io/_posts/2018-05-19-power-algorithm.markdown

 </script>

-## By courtesy of [Juan Carlos Aguilar](https://facultad.itam.mx/en/facultad/juan-carlos-aguilar-villegas) 's Numerical Calculus course at ITAM.
+# By courtesy of [Juan Carlos Aguilar](https://facultad.itam.mx/en/facultad/juan-carlos-aguilar-villegas) 's Numerical Calculus course at ITAM.

+## Context and summary of this blog post

 This is the first project that I did using LaTeX!
-I find LaTeX to be a beautiful and elegant form of writting scientific articles.
 The power iteration algorithm is one of the algorithms that I enjoyed most during my undergraduate studies.
 I believe that it is elegant and simple.
-Let us describe the algorithm with an adequate context and an argument showing what it does and why it works.
+In this post we will describe the algorithm with an adequate context and an argument showing what it does and why it works.